 There can be tax consequences when you rebalance especially if you sell an asset class in order to buy another, so have that in mind.

 Consider your total portfolio allocation across accounts.
 You could hold only stocks in one account and only bonds in another account.
-You decide what makes sense to but seeing all your assets as one investment portfolio could save you transaction fees and taxes.
+You decide what makes sense but seeing all your assets as one investment portfolio could save you transaction fees and taxes.
 It could also help you with establishing a correct asset location (placing asset classes where it makes the most sense tax-wise).

 Google Sheets:Rebalancing Tool

 Select “File > Make a copy” from the upper left corner.

 Here’s another video that explains in a little more detail what rebalancing means.

-Your next steps
+Suggestions for your next steps